-Drivers for food waste due to surplus food at retailers, restaurants, and municipal kitchens (and consumers) is due to that forecasting of sales have failed.
-The reason for waste in primary production could be e.g. that the market price is too low, the harvesting technology is poor, or the quality is poor so the produce cannot be sold with profit.
+One particular area looked into in Sweden from a legal perspective is the possibilities to use food waste from primary production as feed production could be e.g. that the market price is too low, the harvesting technology is poor, or the quality is poor so the produce cannot be sold with profit.
 The solutions have a strong policy and management dimension.